nicholasd-uci/jQueryCalculator/README.md

-# jQueryCalculator
+# jQuery Calculator
 ## Fully Functional jQuery Calculator

-> This repo includes jQuery and HTML in order to create a fully functional calculator application.
+> This repo includes HTML & jQuery in order to create a fully functional calculator application.

 ```
     - Front-end was created using BootStrap4